rackerlabs/support-how-to/content/cloud-monitoring/monitoring-network-traffic.md

 instance I choose to install from source.
 I made this choice because VNstat is a small package and has no real dependencies.

-VNstat is a simple package to install here are the commands
+VNstat is a simple package to install here are the commands:

-**First** - Download the source and unpack the source
+**First** - Download the source and unpack the source:

     cd ~/
     wget http://humdi.net/vnstat/vnstat-1.12.tar.gz